Friends of West Suffolk Hospital take action to support patients with dementia

 For more information about the Friends of The West Suffolk Hospital, how you can get involved, donate, or volunteer, please visit their website: www.friendsofwsh.co.uk

-If you would like to volunteer at West Suffolk Hospital please click here or contact voluntary services: Telephone: 01284 713169 or email: email@example.com
+If you would like to volunteer at West Suffolk Hospital visit our website or contact voluntary services: Telephone: 01284 713169 or email: email@example.com

 Left to right: Helen Clarke, senior staff nurse, storyteller volunteer Joshua Harris, and Glynis Hart, nursing assistant at the WSFT King Suite wing of Glastonbury Court care home